 The use of management program equivalency (hereafter referred to as "conservation equivalency") is an integral component of the Commission's Interstate Fisheries Management Program, particularly for Atlantic striped bass.
-Conservation equivalency allows states flexibility to develop alternative regulations that address specific state or regional differences while still achieving the goals and objectives of the FMP.
-Under Amendment 6 to the Striped Bass FMP, a state may submit a proposal for a change to its regulatory program for any mandatory compliance measure.
-It is the responsibility of the state to demonstrate the proposed management program is equivalent to the measures selected through this addendum.
+Conservation equivalency provides states flexibility to develop alternative regulations that address specific state or regional differences while still achieving the goals and objectives of the FMP.
+Under Amendment 6, a state may submit a proposal for a change to its regulatory program for any mandatory compliance measure.
+It is the responsibility of the state to demonstrate the proposed management program is equivalent to the measures herein.
 All conservation equivalency proposals are subject to TC review and Board approval.

 Several states currently use conservation equivalency.
 For example, the use of closed seasons have been used as an effective tool to implement smaller size limits or increased bag limits while still achieving the same quantified level of conservation.
-Note the PDT did not develop closed season options for the ocean or Chesapeake Bay regions because the impacts are expected to vary by state and fishery.
-While closed seasons could be very effective in regions and seasons when striped bass is the only viable fishing choice, closed seasons may have little or no impact in fisheries that operate as catch and release, or in areas where other species are available for harvest.
+Note that Addendum VI does not implement closed seasons because the impacts are expected to vary by state and fishery.
+While closed seasons could be very effective in regions and seasons when striped bass is the only viable fishing choice, closed seasons may have little or no impact in fisheries that operate as catch and release or in areas where other species are available for harvest.
 For example, Atlantic mackerel and bluefish are commonly caught with striped bass, so trips that target those species may still catch striped bass and contribute to striped bass release mortality even if striped bass are not targeted or retained.

-States should consult the Commission's Conservation Equivalency Technical Guidance Document before considering the development and submission of conservation equivalency proposals.
-If this document is approved for public comment, the TC will develop criteria for conservation equivalency with this addendum.
+States should consult the Commission's Conservation Equivalency Policy and Technical Guidance Document before considering the development and submission of conservation equivalency proposals.
+The TC also established criteria for the development of conservation equivalency proposals with Addendum VI which are detailed in Memo 19-084 (the memo is also available at www.asmfc.org on the Atlantic striped bass webpage).

-3.0 Proposed Management Options
+3.0 Management Program

 The striped bass ocean fishery is defined as all fisheries operating in coastal and estuarine areas of the U.S. Atlantic coast from Maine through North Carolina, excluding the Chesapeake Bay and Albemarle Sound-Roanoke River (A-R) management areas.
 The Chesapeake Bay fishery is defined as all fisheries operating within Chesapeake Bay.
-This document does not propose changes to the A-R management program.
+Addendum VI does not implement changes to the A-R management program.